mucommander/mucommander/package/readme.txt

 Bug fixes:
 - Fixed application freeze when creating or removing a second tab.
 - Fixed custom commands not being loaded from YAML configuration after migration from XML format.
-- Fixed UI issues for Dark mode themes.
+- Fixed an issue where dark themes failed to apply to certain UI elements during startup.
 - The VAqua look-and-feel is now available only for macOS versions that are older than macOS 13 Ventura.

 Known issues: